json420/degu/doc/rgi.rst

        headers, they cannot simply pass to a WSGI application the same ``start_response()`` callable they received from the server

-    3. A proxy application is a good guiding-light for an extreme-case middleware component; in particular, we should not require middleware components to re-parse or otherwise transform any values in order to do something meaningful with these value (eg, a proxy generally needs to use the full request headers in its own HTTP client request)
+    3. A reverse proxy (aka gateway) application is a good model for the needs of middleware; in particular, we should not require middleware components to re-parse or otherwise transform any values in order to do something meaningful with these value (eg, a reverse proxy generally needs to use the full request headers in its own HTTP client request)

     4. Eliminate ambiguity about Transfer-Encoding vs Content-Length, in both